Think of us as your ‘on call’ law firm.

 Family Law ‘Coaching and Mediation Consulting’ allows you to improve your likelihood of success while you continue to represent yourself and negotiate your best result.

-You maintain control of your legal matter while our coaches offer advice, prepare documents, develop legal strategy, review and revise agreements, give insight on judges and other lawyers in the community and keep you on task.
+You maintain control of your legal matter while our coaches offer advice, prepare documents, develop legal strategy, review and revise agreements, give insight on judges, mediators and other lawyers in the community and keep you on task.

 Assistance with Your Divorce or Other Family Law Matter

-Depending on the complexity of your case and your financial circumstances, a legal coach (aka consulting attorney) may be a great way to obtain assistance with your Divorce or other Family Law Matter.
+Depending on the complexity of your case and your financial circumstances, a legal coach (aka consulting attorney or mediation coach) may be a great way to obtain assistance with your Divorce or other Family Law Matter.
 At Levine Family Law Group, we structure agreements that clearly outline the parameters of our role in your case so cost is clearly defined and you are well versed on what we can and will help you with.

 Some of our most positive reviews have come from clients who have utilized the ‘divorce coach’ option to: